Stable components in the parameter plane of transcendental functions of finite type: Shell components. Proof of Theorems C and D.

 The following property follows directly from the definition.

-\begin{lemma}[\bf The period is constant] If $\Omega$ is a shell component, the period of the attracting cycle to which $v_\la$ is attracted is constant throughout $\Omega$.
-It is called the {\em period of $\Omega$}. \end{lemma} Since the dynamics of all but one of the attracting cycles of $f_\la$ are fixed as $\la$ varies in a shell component, {\em the attracting cycle} for this shell component is the one whose {\em multipler} varies with $\la$.
+\begin{lemma}[The period is constant] Let $\calf_{\Lambda}$ be a dynamically natural family and let $\Omega \subset \Lambda$ be a shell component.
+Then the period of the attracting cycle to which $v_\la$ is attracted is constant throughout $\Omega$.
+It is called the {\em period of $\Omega$.} \end{lemma} Since the dynamics of all but one of the attracting cycles of $f_\la$ are fixed as $\la$ varies in a shell component, {\em the attracting cycle} for this shell component is the one whose {\em multipler} varies with $\la$.
 Below, when we talk about an attracting cycle or its multiplier, in relation to a shell component, it is these that we mean.

 Every hyperbolic component of the parameter plane of the well known exponential family $E_\la=z\mapsto e^z + \la$ is an example of a shell component.
 In this case, the multiplier of the attracting cycle of $E_\la$ is never zero.
-This also happens in more general settings.
+This is a general phenomenon for shell components.